Fruit Flies in Bristol TN

-Just in North America, there are more than 177 species of fruit flies.
-There are 8 species are believed to be common in the United States.
+Over 177 species of fruit flies occur in North America, north of Mexico, and eight species are believed to be common in the United States.
 The scientific name, Drosophila, means “lover of dew” probably suggesting these flies require moist environments to reproduce.
-They are known as fruit, vinegar, or pomace flies and are often confused with other small flies found in structures.
+They are known as a fruit, vinegar, or pomace flies and are often confused with other small flies found in structures.
 Fruit flies are vectors of disease, consuming bacteria and sugar from decaying foods and can often be seen near bowls of fruit, glasses of wine, garbage, and trash cans.

 Fruit Fly Habitat